hanschen/ksuperkey/README.md

 KSUPERKEY
 =========

-ksuperkey allows you to open the application launcher in KDE Plasma using the Super key (also known as the "Windows key").
+ksuperkey allows you to open the application launcher in KDE Plasma < 5.8 using the Super key (also known as the "Windows key").
 If you hold down the Super key it will still act as a modifier key, allowing you to use it for other keyboard shortcuts.

 ksuperkey is a small application that runs in the background as a daemon.
 It was forked from xcape by Albin Olsson: https://github.com/alols/xcape

+**NOTE:** This feature is supported by default in Plasma 5.8 and above.

 Installation